wiedi/mellorimon/readme.md

 Currently all this is very experimental.
 The Server works and queries from the munin master seem ok.
-There is a "load" plugin which can be used as an example.
+There are some basic plugins which can be used as an example.
 More plugins are needed for metrics that are relevant from the GZ.

-Deployment is not fully decided yet - but simple copying the files to the GZ or spinning a custom image are both possible.
+## Deployment

+Included is a small shellscript that will help with deployment.

+Download or clone this repository on your admin workstation.
+Then use the <code>deploy.sh</code> to install dependencies and scp the files into your SmartOS host.

+	./deploy.sh server.example.com

+After that reboot the SmartOS system or issue:

+	svccfg import /opt/custom/smf/mellorimon.xml

+to start the server.